Skip to main content

 Roman women were excluded from formal political office but could hold significant public influence.
 The clearest evidence is Eumachia, public priestess of Venus and patroness of the fullers' guild.
 The Building of Eumachia on the east side of the Forum (early 1st century AD) was financed by her; the dedicatory inscription survives.
 The fullers erected a statue of her with the inscription "Eumachiae L(uci) f(iliae) sacerdoti publicae fullones" ("the fullers to Eumachia, daughter of Lucius, public priestess").

 Mamia, sacerdos publica, financed the Temple of the Genius of Augustus near the Forum.
-Julia Felix owned a large insula in Pompeii's eastern quarter; her property was advertised for rent in a painted notice that survives.
+Julia Felix owned a substantial insula, a mixed residential-commercial property block, in Pompeii's eastern quarter (Regio II).
+A painted notice on the property's exterior wall advertised its amenities for rent for a term of five years: an elegant bath suite, shops with living quarters (cenacula) above, and upper-floor apartments, addressed to prospective tenants of good character.
+The notice shows a free-born woman independently owning, managing and advertising a major commercial property in her own name.
 Naevoleia Tyche (a freedwoman) commissioned the elaborate tomb outside the Herculaneum Gate.
 Junia, an empress's freedwoman, is named at the Villa Sambuco.

 The "Terentius Neo and his wife" fresco from Pompeii shows a couple with literary attributes.
 The husband holds a scroll; the wife holds a stylus and writing tablet.
 The image projects shared business identity and literacy.